Gaming's most influential system. |

 8

-Final Fantasy X
+Final Fantasy X (2001)

-The first game in the Final Fantasy franchise to grace the system marked the end of traditional FF games, as many development staff like creator Hironobou Sakaguchi would later split from Square.
-It follows young Tidus, who's transported into Spira, a world he's never seen before and must find a way back home.
-FFX is among the PS2's most memorable RPGs with its captivating story and characters as well as solid turn-based combat.
+The first game in the Final Fantasy franchise to grace the system marked the end of traditional FF games, as many original development staff like creator Hironobou Sakaguchi would later split from Square.
+It followed young Tidus, who's transported into Spira, a world he's never seen before and must find a way back home.
+FFX is among the PS2's most memorable RPGs with its captivating story and characters as well as solid turn-based system.
 For an early PS2 game, it was a graphical showcase as it featured highly detailed character models and jaw-dropping FMV cut-scenes.

 7

-Ratchet and Clank: Up Your Arsenal
+Ratchet and Clank: Up Your Arsenal (2004)

 Ratchet and Clank's third outing on PS2 has to be my favorite of the original trilogy since it brought a super memorable villain with Dr. Nefarious, more over-the-top guns, and the series' wildly suggestive humor.
 Interestingly, it was one of the many games on PS2 to support online multiplayer before it took off the following generation.
 Up Your Arsenal featured lots of cool planets to explore as well as great cast of characters with the Q-Force.